-Steps of the QDRO Process From Start to Finish
+The QDRO Process From Start to Finish

 Step 1 – Gather Information

-To prepare the QDRO, you will need to get information about your former spouse and your marriage.
-This information includes your spouse’s name, current address, social security number, date of marriage, date of separation and date of final Judgment of divorce.
-You will also need to know the exact name of the retirement plan and the name and address of the Plan Administrator.
-This information can usually be obtained from the employer of the participant spouse.
+To prepare the QDRO, you will need to collect information about your former spouse and marriage.
+This information includes your spouse’s name, current address, social security number, date of marriage, date of separation, and date of final judgment of divorce.
+Additionally, you will need the exact name of the retirement plan as well as the name and address of the plan administrator.
+You may usually obtain this information from the employer of the participant spouse.

 Step 2 – Draft the QDRO